beanieyi/CS361-Microservice-A/README.md

 stock_data = socket.recv_string()           # Receive data from microservice
 print(stock_data)
 ```
-"sym_input" is be where the code will ask for a ticker from the user.
+"sym_input" is where the code will ask for a ticker from the user.
 The user will be asked and will enter the ticker within the CLI.

 An example call would look like this: